trevoro/trevoro.net/_posts/2013-08-01-tell-me-im-pretty.markdown

 understand that [hindsight bias](http://en.wikipedia.org/wiki/Hindsight_bias) plays an important part in how we make decisions.

-You have to prepare yourself for surprisises.
+You have to prepare yourself for surprises.
 The good kind and the bad kind.
 I consider preparing yourself for the worst and hoping for the best a "best practice".
 When you understand that a flop or a failure is a possibility, you can plan around the situation a lot better than had you gone into something with blind